 First, check to see if the item is in and available.
-If the record shows that its location is “Standard Shelving Location” then it is on the shelf.

 Next, double check the Library location—is it at the Mesquite Main Library or the Mesquite North Branch Library?

 Finally, write down the call number of the item—this will show you which section and shelf the item is on.

 The call number indicates the location of an item.
 It will be listed on the record in the catalog, and it will be on a label on the item, usually on the spine so it is facing out when all the items are together on the shelf.
 The call number can let you know what the format of the item is and if it is fiction or nonfiction; it also lets you know if the item is intended for children, for teens, or for adults.

 Those letters will help you identify which broad area in the library your item is in.

 Nonfiction books do not have a letter at the beginning of the call number.
 They are cataloged by the Dewey Decimal System, which puts materials with the same subject matter together on the shelf.

 AL indicates Adult Literacy books; they can be nonfiction or fiction.
 These are books that can be used by adults learning to read.

 B indicates a Biography; these books come at the end of the nonfiction section and are filed by the name of the person the biography is about.